MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 ## Enable Code components for canvas app
 Once the core service connector is configured, need to enable the code components which is required for localization controls.
 Refer [Code components for canvas apps](/power-platform/developer/component-framework/component-framework-for-canvas-apps)

+## Refresh virtual entities in Dataverse
+After enabling the code components required for canvas apps, need to enable the virtual entities that are being used for the expense mobile app.
+This step is required to for the canvas app to use the latest metadata of the virtual entities.
+Refer [Refresh virtual entities in Dataverse](/power-platform/enable-virtual-entities#refresh-virtual-entity-metadata)
+Below is the list of entities that is needs to be refreshed.

+- CurrencyEntity
+- ExpenseFieldsVisibilityEntity
+- LogisticsAddressCountryRegionEntity
+- LogisticsAddressCountryRegionTranslationEntity
+- LogisticsAddressStateEntity
+- TrvAddressZipcodeEntity
+- TrvAdminCustomFieldsEntity
+- TrvExpenseCategoryEntity
+- TrvExpMobileActivitiesEntity
+- TrvExpMobileAddressCityEntity
+- TrvExpMobileCompanyinfoEntity
+- TrvExpMobileDocumentEntity
+- TrvExpMobileExpenseEntity
+- TrvExpMobileExpenseFieldVisibilityEntity
+- TrvExpMobileItemTaxEntity
+- TrvExpMobileProjEntity
+- TrvExpMobileProjLinePropertyEntity
+- TrvExpMobileReportEntity
+- TrvExpMobileTaxGroupEntity
+- TrvPayMethodEntity

 ## Grant access to the mobile app in Dataverse